Here at Vesta Stoves we are very proud to say we supply and deliver all of our products throughout Devon!

 Choosing the best position for your stove is quite simple.
 The flue system is always better to go straight up with no bends at all.
 Placing the floor plate in position and using a string line to estimate the flue centre position is a really helpful way to assess were the chimney will pass through the roof.
 It will also show you if you have any supporting structures in the way of the flue penetration and you can them re-position the stove accordingly.
 Ensure that you have at least 500mm to combustible materials either side of the stove for safety.

-Step 2 – Fit the heat shield to protect the shed walls
+Step 2 – Fit the heat shield

 The heat shield is required to keep the heat of the stove damaging the back wall of the shed.
 We supply this with the stove kit.
 It simply lines up with the hearth plate (see image) and screws to the wall using the spacers supplied.
 The heat shield is comprised of a heat resistant board materials with a steel cladding face that is colour matched to your stove.
 Once the positions now determined.
 Use the plumb line again to make a mark on the ceiling that lines up with the hole in the top of the stove.